Ask Questions

 Maria, let me reiterate my point.
 You HAVE TO clear immigration and customs in Chongqing and the 24-hour period starts from your scheduled arrival time at Chongqing to your scheduled departure time at Tianjin.
 You CANNOT CHOOSE to clear immigration at Tianjin because the plane will be filled with domestic passengers in Chongqing who are either not subject to immigration control or have already passed immigration and customs in Chongqing.
 Your time in China clearly exceeds 24 hours, so you must get a visa.
 Doesn't matter what your ticket says, that's the rule.
 Getting caught at immigration will result in your immediate deportation from Chinese territory and a 5-year ban from using visa-free transit.

-Answered by maria from New Zealand | Jan.
+Answered by maria | Jan.
 30, 2018 20:45

 It says that we are not getting off the plane in Chongqing so how can we go through costumes and immigration? and ticket also clearly says that the aircraft to Tianjin is completely the same.
 In Tianjin is where we are transitting and changing planes.
 Im just really confused.
 I really do appreciate all your advices though.